nosas/blog/toonvision/multiclassification/article.md

 We want a smaller model, so we must take into consideration how much time it will take to train.
 Larger models can overfit in as little as 5-10 epochs.
-Smaller models tend to take longer to converge because of how relatively little parameters they have.
+Smaller models tend to take longer to converge because of how relatively few parameters they have.

 We'll set the number of epochs to 75 and allow the models more time to train.
 Hopefully, this will cause the majority of our highest-performing models to have a smaller number of parameters.